Support

 Mac

-If DisplayBuddy doesn't work as expected for you, just fill up this form within 7 days of your purchase & we'll refund you with 24-48 hours.
+If DisplayBuddy doesn't work as expected for you, just request a refund here within 7 days of your purchase.

 Windows